Why do i take criticism so personally?

 They advance in their careers because they adjust quickly.

-They become more confident because they aren’t afraid of feedback.
+They become more confident because they aren’t afraid of feedback and can flex their approach the way situational and adaptive leadership frameworks encourage.

-They develop thicker skin because they’ve trained themselves to take criticism without ego.
+They develop thicker skin because they’ve trained themselves to take criticism without ego, much like leaders who experiment with different leadership styles and their impact on others.

 If you’re constantly taking criticism personally, the real problem isn’t the feedback—it’s the way you’re processing it.